 03 of 08

 Wedding Chicks has some adorable place cards that resemble chalkboards, a hot design trend.
 After printing, you can write on them with artists' chalk or white crayon or marker for a more realistic look.
-In addition, they also offer matching table cards to complete the motif.
+Also, check out the matching table cards to complete the motif.

 04 of 08